The Davis Programmes

 Every Davis Dyslexia Correction Programme includes:

-- Support training for clients’ families, tutors or teachers on the afternoon of the fifth day to ensure post-program follow-up and success.
+- Support training for clients’ families, tutors or teachers on the fifth day to ensure proper post-programme follow-up and success.

-- All necessary take-home materials for program follow-up.
+- All necessary take-home materials for programme follow-up.

 - Four follow-up personal/phone/Skype consultations within the first two months.